Tonality diamond: Numerary nexus

+Any identity can be used as a numerary nexus to form an otonality or utonality.
 For example, in a tonality diamond, such as Harry Partch's 11-limit diamond, each ratio of a right slanting row shares a numerator and each ratio of a left slanting row shares an denominator.
 Each ratio of the upper left row has 7 as a denominator, while each ratio of the upper right row has 7 (or 14) as a numerator.